Susie Labry

 - Strict Reform on Welfare.
 Welfare to needy, such as handicapped, elderly.
 Do not encourage having babies.
 You can't afford them don't have them.
 Take care of these that do now, but give a cut off date for a warning.
 Get welfare recipients and teach them and encourage them to get back to work and how to prosper.
 Educate, work, prosper, and then have babies and teach them the same.

-- Pretty liberal on medicine open to socialized medicine.
+- Pretty liberal on medicine open to socialized medicine only on Statewide level such as Big Charity of Louisiana, no national healthcare.
 Strong believe in the Charity system, treating the poor and working poor.

 - As far as Gambling, it is a personal matter and should be ruled only locally.
 I will not fight building casinos or slot machines.
 I'm against state or city support of casinos.
 I hate gambling myself and will not ever gamble or support it.
 As for others gaming, that's their personal business, as long as it doesn't hurt others in their family or community.